Omer Veillette

-Omer Veillette (1896-1970) (son of Napoléon Veillette and Marie-Anne Massicotte) was a businessman in the trucking industry, founding president of Veillette Transport, owner of Autobus Veillette Ltée, mayor of La Tuque and great promoter of the development of a road link between La Tuque and lac Saint-Jean.
+Omer Veillette (1896–1970) was a Canadian businessman in the trucking industry, founding president of Veillette Transport, owner of Autobus Veillette Ltée, mayor of La Tuque and promoter of the development of a road link between La Tuque and lac Saint-Jean.
 Omer Veillette married in 1920 at Hervey-Jonction to Marie-Louise Hardy.

-Omer Veillette is recognized as a business leader in Haute-Mauricie, passionate about the trucking industry, a promoter of major projects in Haute-Mauricie, a supporter of various social causes and a true workaholic.
+The son of Napoléon Veillette and Marie-Anne Massicotte, Omer Veillette was a business figure in Haute-Mauricie, involved in the trucking industry, regional development projects, and local social initiatives.

 Start up in business

-In 1920, at the age of 23, immediately after his marriage, Omer and Marie-Louise left Hervey-Jonction to go to La Tuque where Omer worked for 11 years at the Brown Corporation, which subsequently became the Compagnie Internationale de Papier.
-After his day's work, Omer was busy delivering firewood with a horse and cart.
-In addition, he sells trucks, cars and furniture.
-During the economic crisis of 1929-33, Omer had the opportunity to buy a truck in order to deliver the firewood to La Tuque more quickly and provide the moving service.
+In 1920, at the age of 23, immediately after his marriage to Mary-Louise, Omer and his wife left Hervey-Jonction to go to La Tuque where Omer worked for 11 years at the Brown Corporation, which subsequently became the Compagnie Internationale de Papier.
+After his day's work, Omer delivered firewood with a horse and cart.
+In addition, he sold trucks, cars and furniture.
+During the early days of the Great Depression, Omer bought a truck in order to deliver firewood to La Tuque more quickly and provide moving services.
+The son of Napoléon Veillette and Marie-Anne Massicotte, Omer Veillette was a business figure in Haute-Mauricie, involved in the trucking industry, regional development projects, and local social initiatives.

-In 1931, he stopped working at the Brown Corporation because his other business interests occupied him a lot.
-In 1933, he then began to transport by truck over long distances after obtaining his license from the Commission des services publics du Québec.
+In 1931, he stopped working at the Brown Corporation in order to focus on his other business interests.
+In 1933, he began to transport by truck over long distances after obtaining his license from the Commission des services publics du Québec.
 At the time, Route 19 (later referred to as Route 155) was gravel and had large hills in many segments on the banks of the Saint-Maurice River.
 Two drivers were then required per truck.
 To meet the needs of the market, this transport company had to hire workers, including drivers and mechanics.
 Omer often drove company trucks himself.
 Then the children of working age took turns supporting the company.
 Marie-Louise Hardy, wife of Omer, was actively involved in the office work of the transport company.

 In 1931, Omer Veillette was one of the radio furniture distributors of Radio Fada, an American brand distributed in Canada by the "Fada Radio of Canada Limited".
 This radio instrument integrated into a stylish wooden cabinet and offering a better musical sound and voice for the time, was used in particular in private homes.